Distributionally Robust Optimal Allocation with Costly Verification: Introduction

-The vast majority of the literature on allocation with costly verification (see, $e.g.$, \cite{li2020mechanism,mylovanov2017optimal} and the references therein) sustains the modeling assumptions of Ben-Porath et al.~\cite{ben2014optimal}, thus assuming that the agents' types are independent random variables and that their distribution is common knowledge.
+The vast majority of the literature on allocation with costly verification (see, $e.g.$, \cite{li2020mechanism,mylovanov2017optimal} and the references therein) sustains the modeling assumptions of \cite{ben2014optimal}, thus assuming that the agents' types are independent random variables and that their distribution is common knowledge.
 In reality, however, it is often difficult to justify the precise knowledge of such a distribution.
 This prompts us to study allocation problems with costly verification under the more realistic assumption that the principal has only partial information about the distribution of the agents' types.
 Specifically, we assume that the distribution of the agents' types is unknown but belongs to a commonly known ambiguity set ($i.e.$, a family of multiple---perhaps infinitely many---distributions).
 In addition, we assume that the principal is ambiguity averse in the sense that she wishes to maximize her worst-case expected payoff in view of all distributions in the ambiguity set.
 Under these assumptions, the mechanism design problem at hand can be cast as a zero-sum game between the principal, who chooses a mechanism to allocate the good, and some fictitious adversary, who chooses the distribution of the agents' types from the ambiguity set in order to inflict maximum damage to the principal.
-Using techniques from distributionally robust optimization (see, $e.g.$, \cite{delage2010distributionally,wiesemann2014distributionally}), we characterize optimal and Pareto robustly optimal mechanisms for well-known classes of ambiguity sets: (i) support-only ambiguity sets containing all distributions supported on a rectangle, (ii) Markov ambiguity sets containing all distributions in a support-only ambiguity set whose mean values fall within another (smaller) rectangle, and (iii) Markov ambiguity sets with independent types containing all distributions in a Markov ambiguity set under which the agents' types are mutually independent.
-We emphasize that support-only as well as Markov ambiguity sets contain distributions under which the agents' types are mutually dependent.
-Pareto robust optimality is an important solution concept in robust optimization \cite{iancu2014pareto}.
-In the distributionally robust context considered here, a mechanism is called Pareto robustly optimal if it is not Pareto robustly dominated, that is, if there is no other mechanism that generates a non-inferior expected payoff under every distribution and a strictly higher expected payoff under at least one distribution in the ambiguity set.
-Every Pareto robustly optimal mechanism is also robustly optimal, but the converse implication is not true in general.
-Mechanisms that fail to be Pareto robustly optimal would not be used by any rational agent.
+Using techniques from distributionally robust optimization (see, $e.g.$, \cite{delage2010distributionally,wiesemann2014distributionally}), we characterize optimal and Pareto robustly optimal mechanisms for well-known classes of ambiguity sets: (i) support-only ambiguity sets containing all distributions supported on a rectangle, (ii) Markov ambiguity sets containing all distributions in a support-only ambiguity set whose mean values fall within another (smaller) rectangle, and (iii) Markov ambiguity sets with independent types containing all distributions in a Markov ambiguity set under which the agents' types are mutually independent. { Ambiguity sets of these three classes are parsimonious, that is, they require only limited prior distributional information such as knowledge of the minimal, maximal and most likely (or expected) types of all agents.
+Indeed, as the allocation problems studied in this paper are expected to occur infrequently, these indicators are the only properties of the unknown type distribution that can reasonable be extracted from scarce data, expert knowledge or common sense reasoning.
+Support-only and Markov ambiguity sets are widely studied in contexts where data is scarce (see, $e.g.$, \cite{ben2009robust, delage2010distributionally}).
+In particular, they are successfully used in other mechanism design problems (see, $e.g.$, \cite{bandi2014optimal, carrasco2018optimal, koccyiugit2020distributionally, suzdaltsev2020optimal, wang2020minimax}).}